What traits does a person have? Description of people's character: individual qualities and examples

 10. Unstable type - craving for entertainment, pleasure, idleness, lack of will, weakness, cowardice

 The thing is that all words, traits, qualities, adjectives that characterize a person are conditional.
 Why?
-What is it expressed in?
-In the following: firstly, everything is subjective.
-Who evaluates that Vasya is weak and Petya is strong?
+What does this mean?
+The following: firstly, everything is subjective.
+Who assesses that Vasya is weak and Petya is strong?
 Who are the judges?
 All opinions, all definitions and views on life are conditional.
-You can't just think in a certain way.
-Because for one beloved or one boss, Vasya is the best husband or worker, one that fits his psychotype, and for another boss with a different temperament, the same Vasya is an inappropriate employee, an inept organizer.
-Because there is no person on earth objective enough to stick a label to one and not to another.
-Because, no matter how objective and philosophically thinking person, wise and understanding psychologist, he is not able to assess the situation with the measure of objectivity that this person may and needs!
+It is impossible to simply think according to a certain type.
+Because for one beloved or one boss, Vasya is the best husband or employee, the one who fits his psychotype, and for another boss with a different temperament, the same Vasya is an unsuitable employee, an inept organizer.
+Because there is no person on earth so objective as to label one person and not label another.
+Because, no matter how objective and philosophically thinking a person, a wise and understanding psychologist, he is not able to assess the situation with the degree of objectivity that this person possibly needs!
 And our task is to attract people who shine with us on the same wavelength.

-As Victor Hugo used to say, a person has as many as three characters: one ascribes to him the environment, the other he ascribes to himself, and the third is real, objective.
+As Victor Hugo used to say, a person has three characters: one is attributed to him by his environment, another he attributes to himself, and the third is real, objective.

-There are more than five hundred character traits of a person, and not all of them are unambiguously positive or negative, a lot depends on the context.
+There are more than five hundred human character traits, and not all of them are clearly positive or negative; much depends on the context.

-Therefore, any person who has collected certain qualities in individual proportions is unique.
+Therefore, any personality that has collected certain qualities in individual proportions is unique.

-The character of a person is a specific combination of personal, ordered psychological traits, features, nuances inherent only to him.
-It is formed, meanwhile, for a lifetime and manifests itself during labor and social interaction.
+A person’s character is a specific, unique combination of personal, ordered psychological traits, characteristics, and nuances.
+It is formed, however, throughout life and manifests itself during work and social interaction.

 Soberly assessing and describing the character of the chosen person is not an easy task.
-After all, not all of its properties are shown to the environment: some features (good and bad) remain in the shadows.
-Yes, and to ourselves we seem somewhat different than seen in the mirror.
+After all, not all of its properties are demonstrated to the environment: some features (good and bad) remain in the shadows.
+And we seem to ourselves to be somewhat different than what we see in the mirror.

 Is it possible?
 Yes, there is a version that this is possible.
-Through long efforts and training, you are able to appropriate the qualities you love, becoming a little better.
+Through long efforts and training, you are able to assign yourself the qualities you love, becoming a little better.

-The character of a person is manifested in actions, in social behavior.
-It is visible in the attitude of the individual to work, to things, to other people and in her self-esteem.
+A person's character is manifested in actions, in social behavior.
+It is visible in a person’s attitude to work, to things, to other people and in her self-esteem.

-In addition, the qualities of character are divided into groups - "volitional", "emotional", "intellectual" and "social".
+In addition, character qualities are divided into groups - “volitional”, “emotional”, “intellectual” and “social”.

-We are not born with specific traits, but acquire them in the process of upbringing, education, exploration of the environment, and so on.
-Of course, the genotype also influences the formation of character: the apple often falls very close to the apple tree.
+We are not born with specific traits, but acquire them through the process of upbringing, education, exploration of the environment, and so on.
+The formation of character, of course, is also influenced by the genotype: the apple often falls extremely close to the apple tree.

 At its core, character is close to temperament, but they are not the same thing.

-In order to relatively soberly assess oneself and one's role in society, psychologists advise writing out their positive, neutral and negative traits on a piece of paper and analyzing them.
+In order to relatively soberly assess yourself and your role in society, psychologists advise writing down your positive, neutral and negative traits on a piece of paper and analyzing them.

-Try to do this and you will find examples of character traits below.
+Try to do this too, you will find examples of character traits below.

 Positive character traits (list)